 i. any participation rules;

-ii. tuition and participation fee inclusions and exclusions;
+ii. participation fee inclusions and exclusions;

 iii. attendance requirements; and

 iv. additional costs and/or requirements with participating in the activity.